Steel may not be your go-to material for a residential or office building. But, because of all the advantages of building with steel, it should be.

-This may come across as an odd statement because steel is denser and therefore heavier than an equal volume of wood; however, because of its strength, you can almost always design a more economical, efficient frame with steel.
+This may come across as an odd statement because steel is denser and, therefore, heavier than an equal volume of wood; however, because of its strength, you can almost always design a more economical, efficient frame with steel.
 This results in a more lightweight building – and that has downstream advantages.
-For example, you will enjoy reduced shipping costs and a simpler building foundation with a lighter steel frame.
+For example, you will enjoy reduced shipping costs and a more straightforward building foundation with a lighter steel frame.

 Projects go faster with steel components.

 Fabricating a frame or part with steel involves a quality-controlled engineering process, especially compared to the often human-error-riddled process of erecting a wooden frame.
 This adherence to high standards reduces mistakes or problems in a project – allowing the schedule for your project to proceed without a hiccup.

 Structural steel is among the most frequently recycled materials on the planet; the steel we use today is almost 90% recycled product.
 Aside from the environmentally friendly impacts this has, you’ll also enjoy positive budgetary effects.
 You’ll save money when you work with steel because you’ll be able to avoid landfill fees.
 You’ll also be able to brand your project and resultant building as sustainable – a move that will attract and satisfy public interest.